 Are you interested in learning more about Living Water Community Church?
 Do you want to find a way to connect with others or get involved in ministry?
 Would you like to get an idea of the direction in which God is leading this ministry?

 We invite you to attend Discover Living Water.
 Over a three week class, you will discover our church’s story, the beliefs we hold, how we help people grow spiritually and how you can serve God at Living Water.
-Discover Living Water meets for four Sundays in a row during one of the Worship Services (see current dates below).
+Discover Living Water meets for three consecutive Sundays or Saturdays during each month they are offered.
+The sessions take place during one of the Worship Services (see current dates below).

 To participate in this class, you can either sign up in the church lobby or register through our website at the link below.

 If you are interested in the reason behind having local church membership, register for Discover classes below.
 Please contact Eleanor (email@example.com) with any questions.

 Upcoming Discover Classes

 Membership at Living Water Community Church

 Throughout our lives, most of us have been a member of one thing or another.
 It might have been a sports team, a choir or a band, a club at school, or perhaps the local swimming pool.
 Regardless of the organization, the bottom line was if we wanted to participate, we had to make some kind of commitment.
 It might have been agreeing to show up for practice, regularly attending meetings, actively working to advance the organizations goals, or in the case of a community pool – actually paying dues.
 At some point… at some time… we had to say – in one way or another, “I belong to this group, I share its goals, and you can count on me.”

 But what about a local church?
 Do we need to become a member of a local church or is merely attending when we want… serving when we want… and giving when we want enough?
 Is membership even Biblical?